candlepin/candlepin.github.io/docs/candlepin/autoattach.md

 We can safely remove all pools from this list that:

-* do not match the service level override or service level of the consumer.
+* have SLAs that do not match any of the consumer's existing entitlement SLAs found in the compliance status. (unless either the pool's SLA is null or in the exempt list, or the consumer does not have existing entitlements, or the consumer has existing entitlements but none of them have an SLA set).
 * require an architecture that does not match the consumer, as that will never make a product fully compliant.
 * are virtual if the consumer is not a guest.
 * have 0 quantity (or quantity \< instance_multiplier if the system is physical.)